aravipati/next18labs/demo4/README.md

 *   1 GKE cluster named `primary-gkecluster` with a node running in each of `us-west1-a`, `us-west1-b`, and `us-west1-c`.
 *   1 Global HTTP load balancer to handle the public IP.
-*   GKE also creates a regional TCP network load balancer in `trust-vpc` in `us-west1`.
+*   GKE also creates 1 regional/internal TCP layer 4 load balancer in
+    `trust-vpc` in `us-west1`.

 ## How?